OULibraries/msys2-setup/01-msys2.md

 instructions](https://sourceforge.net/p/msys2/wiki/MSYS2%20installation)
 or grab a team member.

-If you see an error like "msys2 shell command not found" when starting MSYS2, take a look at issue [#10](https://github.com/OULibraries/msys2-setup/issues/10).
+If you see an error like "msys2 shell command not found" when starting MSYS2, or if you just get a Windows command prompt take a look at issue [#10](https://github.com/OULibraries/msys2-setup/issues/10).
-If the MSYS2 launcher opens both the MSYS2 shell and the Windows cmd shell, take a look at issue [#9](https://github.com/OULibraries/msys2-setup/issues/10).
+If the MSYS2 launcher opens both the MSYS2 shell and the Windows cmd shell, take a look at issue [#9](https://github.com/OULibraries/msys2-setup/issues/9).

 ## Unify MSYS2 and Windows homes